 - have a current belay pass

 All climbers must have a belay pass before climbing.
 Belay passes from other climbing gyms are not a substitute.
 To get a belay pass climbers must be ANUMC members and have complete belay training under supervision of a climbing wall officer.
 Passes cost $5 which must be paid prior to receiving a belay pass.
 Forms are available at the ANU Sport front desk.
 Belay course are normally scheduled at the start of semester and posted on the trip calendar.
 At other times belay courses are run on and ad-hoc basis or by prior arrangement with a climbing wall officer.
+If there are no belay courses on the trip calendar, contact the wall officers by asking on facebook or by emailing.

 After the belay course, climbers will need to have their membership card and belay card displayed on their harness in order to use the wall.
 There are protective card-sized sleeves, hole punches and rubber bands at the climbing wall and gear store to assist in protecting the cards and securing them to your harness.